Quantum Machine Learning for $b$-jet charge identification: Results on -jet charge tagging

 The dependence of the quantum algorithms performance on the number of training events and the circuit complexity has to be evaluated if near-term applications on quantum hardware are considered.
 These parameters have an impact on the execution times and therefore on the possibility to use it.
 The performance dependence on the number of training samples is an interesting parameter to compare QML and DNN methods, in order to assess the differences between the two approaches.
 Given the high computational efforts of simulating complex circuits with several qubits, only the \emph{muon dataset} is used.
 For QML, the Angle Embedding structure is considered with different number of strongly entangled layers and different number of training events.
 The results are compared with the same DNN considered in the previous section; a comparison with more complex networks is described in App.~\ref{app:DNN}.
 The metric used to quantify the goodness of the quantum classifier is the accuracy on a test subset of 40000 jets.
 The performance is calculated averaging over 10 training rounds.
 In Fig.~\ref{fig:acc_wrt_layers} (a) the accuracy of the Angle Embedding circuit is shown as a function of the number of layers of the circuit.
 As expected, by increasing the depth of the circuit, and therefore its complexity, the accuracy increases.
 This behaviour stops at around 5 layers, where the accuracy is saturating and no further improvement is evident.
 It is clear that, for a given number of features and training data, the Angle Embedding model does not profit of an arbitrarily large number of layers, therefore it is possible to keep a low number of layers, and subsequently a lower complexity of the circuit, to obtain the best performance.
 This would reduce also the computing time and resources needed for the simulation.

 The accuracy as a function of the number of training events for the Angle Embedding circuit and the DNN is shown in Fig.~\ref{fig:acc_wrt_layers} (b).
 Increasing the number of training events the performance of the quantum algorithm is similar to the DNN, but when the number of training events decreases the quantum algorithm keeps very high performance, while the DNN is not able to perform a good classification.
-This means that, with respect to the DNN, the QML method reaches optimal performance with a lower number of events, which helps in reducing the resources usage.
+This means that, with respect to the DNN, the QML method reaches optimal performance with a lower number of events.
+Considering the fact that state-of-the-art ML algorithms require very large data sets to get meaningful performance, this unique feature of QML algorithms needs further investigation, which could lead to a better understanding on how these algorithms are using the input features.